NLaff/Lafferty.co-v2/content/blog/Why Notion is the Best Productivity App of 2020.md

 #### Free Trial Comparison

 Both Notion and Evernote are free to use.
-Notion's free trial lets you create up to 1,000 blocks before it asks you to subscribe to a paid plan.
-A block in Notion is a piece of content.
-It could be an image, a paragraph, or a row in a table.
+Notion's free trial lets you create an unlimited number of blocks.
+A block in Notion is a piece of content; it could be an image, a paragraph, or a row in a table.

 In my experience Evernote gates a lot of their main features behind their paid plans.
 So you can take notes and create folders, but it'll pester you to upgrade to a paid plan before you can use it to its full potential.

-On the other hand, Notion gives you access to all it's core features, you're just limited in how much content you can create.
-But 1,000 blocks is enough to write a third of Moby Dick if that tells you anything about how long it'll last you.
+On the other hand, Notion gives you access to all it's core features, including unlimited blocks.
+The main limitation is the number of guests that are allowed to collaborate in your space, and file uploads.
+Notions' Pro plan has unlimited file uploads (free plan is limited to 5mb for each file uploaded).
+The Pro plan also has version history, whereas the free plan does not.

+**Winner**: Notion

 #### Why Notion Is Better Than Evernote